 The following year, Alexis set her sights even higher.
 In May 2021, she created a fundraising page on the Foundation’s website.
 It was the very first youth initiative supporting The Skin Cancer Foundation Champions for Change Gala, a major fundraiser that takes place during Skin Cancer Awareness Month.

 Alexis knocked it out of the park once again, surpassing her fundraising goal to support the Foundation’s programs.
 For Alexis, seeing the collective generosity of friends, family and others was extremely gratifying.

 “It felt good to know that people care, especially people my age, who don’t usually pay attention to things like this.
 They did pay attention and they donated.
 It was really meaningful for me.”

-Alexis expertly harnessed the power of social media to get results.
-“I found social media to be really helpful in getting the attention of not only people I directly know, but friends of my family as well,” she said.
+As a Healthy Skin Ambassador for the Foundation, Alexis expertly harnesses the power of social media to get results.
+“I find social media to be really helpful in getting the attention of not only people I directly know, but friends of my family as well,” she said.

-Alexis hopes that with her persistence and a little star power, the message will sink in.
+Alexis hopes that her persistence combined with a little star power will help the anti-tanning message sink in.
 “I think people hear me when I say that tanning is dangerous.
 But unless they experience something tragic themselves, or experience someone they know suffering from it, they don’t really understand,” she explained.
 “And because tanning is important to some people, I suggest other options, such as self-tanners and make up because, again, they are just better, safer alternatives.”

 A Family Affair